I-like-PhysiX/project/Readme.md

 9.) delete the components directory in the project directory, copy the necessary code to the right place

-10.) terminal npm run serve
+10.) terminal: npm run serve